Jack-Painter/Jack-Painter/README.md

 # Summary
 ---

-#Network Engineer
+# Network Engineer

-A Place to store personal projects, vibe code and
+My playground for personal projects, delve into automation basics and vibe code.

 ---